slack-ruby/slack-ruby-client/README.md

 ## Useful to Me?

-* This piece of the puzzle will help you send messages to Slack via the Web API and send and receive messages via the Real Time API.
+* This library will let you send messages to Slack via the Web API, send and receive messages via the Real Time Messaging API and facilitate integration with the Events API.
-* If you're trying to respond to slash commands, just write a basic web application and use this library to call the Slack Web API.
+* To respond to slash commands, interactive components or events, implement a web application using your favorite web framework and use this library to call the Slack Web API and to verify that events are coming from Slack.
-* If you're trying to build a Real Time bot, use [slack-ruby-bot](https://github.com/dblock/slack-ruby-bot), which uses this library.
+* To build a bot using the Real Time Messaging API, use [slack-ruby-bot](https://github.com/dblock/slack-ruby-bot), which uses this library.
-* If you're trying to roll out a full service with Slack button integration to multiple teams, check out [slack-ruby-bot-server](https://github.com/dblock/slack-ruby-bot-server), which is built on top of slack-ruby-bot, which uses this library.
+* To roll out a complete service using the Real Time Messaging API with Slack button integration to multiple teams, check out [slack-ruby-bot-server](https://github.com/dblock/slack-ruby-bot-server), which is built on top of slack-ruby-bot, which uses this library.

 ## Stable Release